akhkim/UofTrackMyGame/accessibility-report.md

 Equitable use
-- We dont provide any alternative uses, such as text to voice, or alternative color schemes, but we could incorporate these features to help improve equitable use. we could also consider providing alternative languages or a more picture/symbol based interface.
+- We don't provide any alternative uses, such as text to voice, or alternative color schemes, but we could incorporate these features to help improve equitable use. we could also consider providing alternative languages or a more picture/symbol based interface.